 - 2 tbs honey

-Mix together 4 cups Mini Love watermelon, Midnight Snack tomatoes, and onion.
+- Mix 4 cups Mini Love watermelon, Midnight Snack tomatoes, and onion.

-Season to taste with vinegar, salt, pepper and honey.
-The salt brings out the flavors in the tomato and the honey make the watermelon pop.
-You’re looking for a good fruity, vegetal balance.
+- Season to taste with vinegar, salt, pepper, and honey.
+The salt brings out the flavors in the tomato, and the honey makes the watermelon pop.
+You’re looking for a good fruity-vegetable balance.

 “This post is provided as an education/inspirational service of All-America Selections.
 Please credit and link to All-America Selections when using all or parts of this article.”